laminas/laminas-mvc-plugin-flashmessenger/docs/book/view-helper.md

 Aside from modifying the rendered CSS classes of the `FlashMessenger`, you are furthermore able to modify the generated HTML as a whole to create even more distinct visuals for your flash messages.
-The default output format is defined within the source code of the `FlashMessenger` view helper itself.
+The default output format is defined within the source code of the `FlashMessenger` view helper.

 ```php
 protected $messageCloseString     = '</li></ul>';